 Controlling 5V relay with Raspberry

-One of the important characteristics of a relay is its working voltage.
+Now when searching for a relay on the internet, you will find thousands of different types.
+Search for an Arduino/Raspberry 5V relay.
+Those 5V are important as one of the characteristics of a relay is its working voltage.
 RaspberryPi can give you 3.3V or 5V.
-Most of the relays you will find need at least 5V, but some of them can work even with 3.3V so don’t forget to keep this in mind when buying one.
+Most of the relays you will find need at least 5V, but some of them can work even with 3.3V so don’t forget to check this when buying one.
 They come as a single relays or on a board where you have 2/4/8… of them.
 Their price starts at around 1$ on Ebay, so you can definitely buy at least two of them to experiment with.

 Connecting it to Raspberry